Menu

 Through public-private partnerships, Denmark has succeeded in significantly increasing the availability of whole grain products and increasing consumers’ knowledge and awareness of whole grain products.
 This success has only been possible due to the joint efforts of authorities, health NGOs and the food industry.
 The goal now is to inspire the international community to take similar actions.

 Consumption of dietary whole grains helps prevent non-communicable diseases such as overall cardiovascular, coronary heart disease, type 2 diabetes, colorectal cancer and mortality.
-Despite these benefits, 92.4% of the global adult population does not meet recommendations for whole grain intake.
+Despite these benefits, most of the global adult population does not meet recommendations for whole grain intake.
 In fact, whole grain intake decreased between 1990 and 2010, also in Denmark.
 Therefore, the Whole Grain Partnership was established to counteract this development and it turned out that the public-private partnership played a vital part in changing the way people eat.

 A strong tradition for collaboration